MilKris666/Falcon-BMS-Briefings-Web-Server/README.md

     Enable PowerShell Script Execution Policy:
     Open PowerShell as Administrator and enter the following command:

     Set-ExecutionPolicy RemoteSigned

-    Adjust the Falcon BMS Installation Path in the Script:
+    Adjust the Falcon BMS Installation Path in the Script (found in line 10):
     Right-click the script and select Edit.
 Update the path in the script:
-    Line 10:

     $BriefingFolder = "C:\Falcon BMS 4.37\User\Briefings"

     Enable HTML Briefings in the Falcon BMS Config: